-Building larger and wider roads networks is ceased to be an innovative option to allow traffic flow and to control the greenhouse gases emissions.
+Building larger and wider road networks are ceased to be an innovative option to allow traffic flow and control greenhouse gas emissions.

-This image shows how the sensors work in an AHS, and how does the over all structure/component looks like.
+This image shows how the sensors work in an AHS, and how does the overall structure/component look like.
 We need to have smart roads, better structure, control systems, detectors etc., as shown here…

 Automated Highways (i.e. personal hands-off & Feet-off vehicles operating on conventional roadways) focus on stereo vision-based systems for sensing local environments, dynamic depth mapping, object identification and tracking, road edge identification., robust control in the presence of substantial uncertainty and noise